National Front (Italy, 1990)

 The National Front (Fronte Nazionale, FN) was a neo-fascist political party in Italy.

 It was founded in 1990 by Franco Freda and adopted a policy against racial mixing and immigration, whilst also opposing Zionism, what it called 'cosmo-politics', and the influence of the United States and international finance.
 The group published an economic journal L'antibancor, as well as Rubric, a members' bulletin.
 It became moribund after the 1995 conviction of Freda and 49 other members of the party under the Scelba Law which banned the refoundation of the National Fascist Party.

+History

+It was founded in 1990 by Franco Freda and adopted a policy against racial mixing and immigration, whilst also opposing Zionism, what it called 'cosmo-politics', and the influence of the United States and international finance.
+The group published an economic journal L'antibancor, as well as Rubric, a members' bulletin.
+It became moribund after the 1995 conviction of Freda and 49 other members of the party under the Scelba Law which banned the refoundation of the National Fascist Party.